Easy Halloween Orange Fudge

 - If you like, decorate the top with Halloween sprinkles or candy.

-- Lift the fudge out of the pan and cut into squares to serve.
+- Chill in the refrigerator for several hours until it sets up.
+Then lift the fudge out of the pan and cut into squares to serve.

 Video